-- Prepare nursing professionals who provide culturally competent, holistic, evidence-based nursing care to individuals, families, aggregates and communities in a wide variety of settings. - Promote a community of learning that models professional values and lifelong professional development for both faculty and students. - § Promote service-learning activities that include collaborative, interdisciplinary initiatives and partnerships between nursing education and the practice arena to meet the future health needs of consumers. - § Conduct research and creative scholarship to generate nursing knowledge and disseminate that knowledge through collaboration, publication and presentations.
+- Prepare nursing professionals who provide culturally competent, holistic, evidence-based nursing care to individuals, families, aggregates and communities in a wide variety of settings. - Promote a community of learning that models professional values and lifelong professional development for both faculty and students. - Promote service-learning activities that include collaborative, interdisciplinary initiatives and partnerships between nursing education and the practice arena to meet the future health needs of consumers. - Conduct research and creative scholarship to generate nursing knowledge and disseminate that knowledge through collaboration, publication and presentations.

-The master of science in nursing and the doctor of nursing practice programs are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.
+The master's degree in nursing at James Madison University is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.

-The James Madison University School of Nursing offers a Master of Science in Nursing and Doctor of Nursing Practice (D.N.P.).
+The James Madison University Department of Nursing offers a Master of Science in Nursing and Doctor of Nursing Practice (D.N.P.).
 The concentrations within the M.S.N. are:

-- § Adult/Gerontology Primary Care Nurse Practitioner (AGPCNP) - § Clinical Nurse Leader (CNL) - § Family Nurse Practitioner (FNP) - Nurse Administrator (NA) - § Nurse Midwifery (in conjunction with Shenandoah University) - § Psychiatric Mental Health Nurse Practioner (in conjunction with Shenandoah University)
+- Adult/Gerontology Primary Care Nurse Practitioner (AGPCNP) (Not offered 2015-16)

+- Clinical Nurse Leader (CNL)

+- Family Nurse Practitioner (FNP)

+- Nurse Administrator (NA)

+- Nurse Midwifery (in conjunction with Shenandoah University)